-H. General Terms and Conditions:
+J. General Terms and Conditions:

-- 1. Time: Time is of the essence in this Agreement.
+- 1. Timeliness: Time is of the essence in this Agreement.
 Grantee will submit the required deliverables as specified and adhere to the deadlines as specified in this Agreement.
-Anticipating potential overlaps, conflicts, and scheduling issues, to adhere to the terms of the Agreement, is the sole responsibility of the Grantee. - 2.
-Final Agreement: This Agreement, along with the Grantee's Application, exhibits, and forms constitutes the entire and final agreement between the parties and supersedes any and all prior oral or written agreements or discussions. - 3.
-Ownership and Public Records Act: All reports and the supporting documentation and data collected during the funding period which are embodied in those reports, shall become the property of the State and subject to the Public Records Act.
+Anticipating potential overlaps, conflicts, and scheduling issues, to adhere to the terms of the Agreement, is the sole responsibility of the Grantee. - Final Agreement: This Agreement, along with the Grantee's Application, exhibits and forms constitutes the entire and final agreement between the parties and supersedes any and all prior oral or written agreements or discussions.